-where

-CD,C rotational stiffness (per unit of the beam length) provided by the stabilizing continuum to the beam assuming a stiff connection to the member;

-CD,B rotational stiffness (per unit of the beam length) deduced from an analysis of the distortional deformations of the beam cross-sections, where the flange in compression is the free one; where the compression flange is the connected one or where distortional deformations of the cross-sections may be neglected (e.g. for usual rolled profiles) CD,B = ∞;

-CD,A rotational stiffness (per unit of the beam length) of the connection between the beam and the stabilizing continuum;

 NOTE B For more information on the determination of the rotational stiffness, see EN 1993-1-3.

 (informative) Basis for the calibration of partial factors

 Use of this informative annex

 (1) This Annex provides additional information to that given in 8.1 on the basis for the calibration of the partial factors γMi for buildings.
 The information in this Annex is not meant for direct use in design.